 - Wood from the pecan tree is used for furniture, flooring, paneling, and smoking meat.

-- Pecans - raw, half pieces
+- Pecans - raw, half pieces are best to grab onto by the handful.

-- butter - real, salted, and melted
+- Butter - real, salted, and melted for taste and crispness.

-- salt - sea salt or regular
+- Salt - sea salt or regular salt accentuates the butter and nut flavor.

 Toast them until they are golden brown.
 You don't want them to turn dark and have an overdone taste.